 Some of the manifest information available includes:

-It's everything competing businesses might use to find your suppliers, how much product you order, and what you pay for it.
+Your shipping manifest has everything competing businesses might use to find your suppliers, product quantity orders, and what you paid for it.
 Protecting your supply chain becomes virtually impossible.

 When data mining, companies send requests.
 The CBP sends the data through email or by supplying a manifest disc (a CD with the information on it).
 Once companies have the data, there’s nothing stopping them from making it public knowledge.

 Companies like Panjiva and ImportGenius sell that data through a subscription service.
 Others, like ImportYeti, make it available for free.

 Let’s take a closer look at some of the data available through one of the free sites, ImportYeti.
 Along with tracking over 70 million U.S. ocean vessel records, they also track what industries are looking for information.

 |Industry||Percentage of Users|

 This is a site that gets an average of 230 thousand visitors a month and it’s only one example of such a site.
 No matter what, it’s bad for your business secrets.